“Prayer begets faith, faith begets love, and love begets service on behalf of the poor.” - Mother Teresa of Calcutta

 Consider the word "Welcome".
 It may seem like a short word but really if you break it down, letter by letter, you would get a bigger picture and the essence of what "Welcome" really is:W-Worship, E-Embrace, L-Listen, C-Commit, O-Offer, M-Mentor, E - Everyday/Everybody "Welcome"- a word with great substance to it, with a cause and effect attached to its meaning.Have you ever considered, its meaning? - " To "Gladly" receive someone; as into one's house.
 "St Theresa’s Church is God's House and as members of our church community we are also all members of the one body of Christ.
 Therefore, let us each do our part in making our parish more welcoming.
 Here is where your help is needed!
 The Ministry of "Welcome" belongs to all of us: Young, Old, Male, Female.
 Parishioner, Stranger, Guest.
 Christ needs each of us to use our gifts to build up HIS Church, the Kingdom of God.
 As Christians we have a responsibility to Love God, Love Others and Make Disciples.
 Watch God as HE then uses also the gifts of the newly welcomed, to transform this world into a better place; a place of Hope and of Love.
 It all begins here at home, within our parish family and so it is with each of us to share in this role.In (Matthew 25:35) Jesus reminds us, for "...
 I was a stranger and you welcomed me."
 Welcome - Yes, it really is more than a word and the effects of our "Welcome" can last a lifetime.
 St. Theresa's Parish Welcome Ministry Coordinator is Cheri Kasianchuk.

-Every Thursday at 6:15pm, volunteers from St. Theresa's assist residents from Middlechurch Home of Winnipeg to attend Mass or a Communion Service.
+Every Thursday at 6:30 pm, volunteers from St. Theresa's assist residents from Middlechurch Home of Winnipeg to attend Mass or a Communion Service.
 If you would like to share your gifts in this way, please come to Middlechurch Home, 280 Balderstone Road, West St. Paul, at 6:00pm and sign in.
 Volunteers are needed to read scripture, sing, and take residents to and from the Mass.
-The Middlechurch Personal Care Home also needs drivers to help with emergency delivery of Meals on Wheels or to drive residents to doctor appointments.
-If you can help, call Bev McCallum of the Middlechurch Personal Care Home, Community Services and Volunteers 204-336-4126.
+If you can help, call Middlechurch Personal Care Home at 204-339-1947.

 St. Benedicts Monastery

-There are many volunteer opportunities available to assist the Sisters of St. Benedict in their mission and charism of hospitality, such as gardening, laundry, small repairs, driving elderly sisters to appointments, and phone reception.
-Morning Masses are celebrated at St. Benedict's Monastery twice weekly - check the Events Calendar for dates, and St. Theresa's parishioners are always welcome.
+There are many volunteer opportunities available to assist the Sisters of St. Benedict in their mission of hospitality, such as gardening, laundry, small repairs, driving elderly sisters to appointments.
+Morning Masses are celebrated at St. Benedict's Monastery -- check their website for current dates and times and St. Theresa's parishioners are always welcome.
 The Sisters of St. Benedict also offer many opportunities for you to attend retreats and other spirituality programs.

 Micah House at 1039 Main Street, is a Catholic Centre for Social Justice in the Archdiocese of Winnipeg.
 There are many opportunities for volunteers to work in fellowship with the clients of Micah House, and to engage in increasing awareness of the need for social justice in Winnipeg.
 For more information, call 204-589-5393.